newaetech/chipwhisperer/docs/source/Capture/overview.md

 ChipWhisperer is a platform that makes researching and testing embedded side channel attacks simple, easy, replicable, and convenient.
 In particular, ChipWhisperer focuses on power analysis and voltage/clock glitching.

-This page compares the features of five capture side hardware devices: the ChipWhisperer-Husky, the ChipWhisperer-Husky-Plus, the CW1200 ChipWhisperer-Pro (CW-Pro), the CW1173 ChipWhisperer-Lite (CW-Lite), and the CW1101 ChipWhisperer-Nano (CW-Nano).
+This page compares the features of five capture side hardware devices: the ChipWhisperer-Husky, the ChipWhisperer-Husky-Plus, the CW1200 ChipWhisperer-Pro (CWPro), the CW1173 ChipWhisperer-Lite (CWLite), and the CW1101 ChipWhisperer-Nano (CWNano).
 As a quick overview

 * All are capable of power analysis and glitching
     * The ChipWhisperer Nano cannot clock glitch, but can voltage glitch